 There are different methods related to blocking websites on Android.
 You can favor blocking websites just on specific browsers, your entire operating system, or so on your network.
 This guide will show you 9 simple ways to block websites on Android.

-Block Adult or Inappropriate Websites on Android
+Method 1: Block Websites on Android without App

 Google is the most used search engine on the web.
 It comes with a feature called “Safe Search”, that helps users get rid of explicit contents on the search results.
 When the ‘Safe Search’ filter is on, Google will only show appropriate results by filtering any adult websites, images, and videos.
 Though, this option works only on Google’s native search.
 So, your kids can use other search engines to access those contents, or simply disable this setting anytime they want.